Guest Post: Philippa of Hainault and the Power of Pregnant Queens by Gemma Hollman

 As empress consort, Zoe asserted herself.
 Her younger sister, Theordora, was sent to a monastery.
 Neglected by her husband, who had taken a mistress and refused his wife access to the treasury, Zoe took a much younger, teenage lover, Michael.
 Together the lovers conspired to dispose of Romanos and he was drowned in his bath in 1034.

 Zoe promptly married her lover and made him Emperor Michael IV.
 Their marriage, however, was full of distrust and Zoe was allowed no power or say in government.
-Michael IV then banished Zoe to a monastery.
+Michael IV then banished Zoe to the gynaeceum, or women’s quarters.
 Not to be forgotten, Zoe began scheming to reclaim her throne.
 After she was allowed back to court, and unable to bare her own children, Zoe adopted Michael IV’s nephew, another Michael, and made him her heir.
 Michael IV’s life would have probably ended in the same way as his predecessor, Romanos III, drowned in the bath or with a knife in his back, had he not died of natural causes in 1041.

 Michael’s nephew, Zoe’s adopted son, ascended the throne as Michael V. When Michael V was crowned, Zoe was again banished to a monastery, an act which caused an uprising in Constantinople.
 Michael V was deposed after only four months of disastrous rule.
-He was exiled to a monastery, but complaints about such lenient treatment meant that Zoe issued orders for his mutilation and he was blinded, an act symbolically rendering him incapable of ruling.
+He was exiled to a monastery, but complaints about such lenient treatment meant that, despite Zoe’s desire to be merciful, orders were issued for his mutilation and he was blinded, an act symbolically rendering him incapable of ruling.

 Zoe and Theodora